Attention Struggles & ADHD Help

 Our ADHD Experience

 While we don’t diagnose or treat ADHD, our programs have improved the cognitive performance of clients with many diagnoses, including ADHD.
 In fact, more clients come to us diagnosed with ADHD than any other condition, so we have a lot of experience with this struggle.
 Just watch how one-on-one brain training helped Wesley breakthrough ADHD and academic struggles and get into his top college.

-- IQ scores improved by an average of 15 standard points after LearningRx brain training.
+- IQ scores also improved after LearningRx brain training.